Portable Network Graphics (PNG)

 by Chris Eizember of DuPont on their NDT Scan IV system.

-The two files are the same SMPTE RP-133 image;
+The two files below are the same SMPTE RP-133 image;

 the one on the left was saved using PNG's Adam7 interlacing format.